 “Probably the worst thing to do is to say, ‘Don’t be shy.
 Don’t be quiet.'
 This is not about trying to change the child’s temperament.
 It’s about respecting and honoring temperament and variation, and helping children navigate the world with their own instruments." - Dr. K.R.
 Merikangas

 Parents often ask me how to help children who are "shy."
-But what does shy even mean?
+But what does "shy" even mean?

 The good news is that most kids can learn to manage social anxiety so they can connect happily with others, enter new groups, and speak up for themselves.
-They just need a little extra support.
+Some just need a little extra support.